 Health Matters: What immunizations are necessary at each grade level?

 Kids going into Grade 6 (around age 11) are also usually due for some immunizations as well as Tetanus and Pertussis boosters.
-We also recommend immunization with the HPV (Human Papillomavirus) vaccine and the Menactra vaccine that protects against a form of bacterial meningitis.
+State law requires that all children entering the 7th grade additionally receive the Menactra vaccine, which protects against a form of bacterial meningitis.
+We recommend immunization with the HPV (Human Papillomavirus) vaccine for all children after they turn 11 years old.
 In addition, your child may be due for other immunizations that have been missed along the way.

 Health Matters: What else goes on at school-physical visits?